pitocoofc/Quetra-Engine/README.md

 - WTF, Ghost?
 Did you make yet another engine?
 What about those 50 graphics engine repositories?
 Did you forget about them?
 And the other 118 repositories?
 When are you going to finish them?

-- I'll finish them by 2050 AC IV (After Christ Edition... available in the Premium version).
+- I'll finish them by 2050 AC (After Christ IV)